 - Reluctance to go outside the house or go to school.

 - Speaking negatively about life and saying words that suggest that the teen has given up all hope.

-A combination of all or a few of these signs in your child means they need your help to come out of the situation.
+A combination of all or a few of these signs in your child means they need your help.

 How Can Parents Help Manage Teen Peer Pressure?

 Here is what you can do to keep negative peer pressure away from your teen.
 The steps involved are usually a part of good parenting.

 - Ask specific questions about their day: Ask specific rather than open-ended questions about how their day was- such as, “What did you do in your favorite subject today?”
 “Who was your lab partner?”
 Rather than, “How was your day” and “Do you like school?”
 This way, you’ll get answers that are longer than a yes or a no. Have a conversation with them every day to keep yourself updated about the events in the teenager’s life.
 However, make sure you don’t sound interrogative.
 It also allows the teen to know that their parents are open to communication, and he/she can rely on them for emotional support.

 - Maintain a calm approach: If your teen just confessed that they had a drink today due to peer pressure, appreciate their honesty.
 You can then ask them how they felt after taking the drink, “Did it make you feel dizzy?”
 “What do you think the effects on your body were?”
 Do not get angry or shout.
 It will make it harder for the teen to approach you with their problems and confess.
 Negative reaction to a confession or a problem can make the teen drift away from parents and get more involved in peer groups, who may encourage negative pacifiers like drugs and alcohol.
 Maintaining a more conversation like approach with your teen rather than shouting at them, can help them see for themself why drinking alcohol is not beneficial to them.